Gordon Brown: Election to Parliament and opposition

 Tony Blair (pictured) was a close colleague of Brown.
 Together, they made a pact (Blair–Brown deal) that Brown would succeed Blair as prime minister.

 Brown was elected to Parliament as a Labour MP at his second attempt, for Dunfermline East in the 1983 general election.
 His first Westminster office mate was a newly elected MP from the Sedgefield constituency, Tony Blair.
 Brown became an opposition spokesman on Trade and Industry in 1985.
 In 1986, he published a biography of the Independent Labour Party politician James Maxton, the subject of his doctoral thesis.
-Brown was Shadow Chief Secretary to the Treasury from 1987 to 1989 and then Shadow Secretary of State for Trade and Industry, before becoming Shadow Chancellor in 1992 following Labour's fourth consecutive defeat in the general election that year.
+Brown was Shadow Chief Secretary to the Treasury from 1987 to 1989 and then Shadow Secretary of State for Trade and Industry.

+He became Shadow Chancellor in 1992 following Labour's fourth consecutive defeat in the general election that year.
 Having led the Labour Movement Yes campaign, refusing to join the cross-party Yes for Scotland campaign, during the 1979 Scottish devolution referendum, while other senior Labour politicians – including Robin Cook, Tam Dalyell and Brian Wilson – campaigned for a No vote, Brown was subsequently a key participant in the Scottish Constitutional Convention, signing the Claim of Right for Scotland in 1989.

 Labour leader John Smith died suddenly in May 1994.
 Brown did not contest the leadership after Tony Blair became the favourite to win the 1994 leadership election, deciding to make way for Blair to avoid splitting the pro-modernising vote in the leadership ballot.
 It has long been rumoured a deal was struck between Blair and Brown at the former Granita restaurant in Islington, in which Blair promised to give Brown control of economic policy in return for Brown not standing against him in the leadership election.
 Whether this is true or not, the relationship between Blair and Brown was central to the fortunes of New Labour, and they mostly remained united in public, despite reported serious private rifts.

 As Shadow Chancellor, Brown as Chancellor-in-waiting was seen as a good choice by business and the middle class.
 During his tenure as chancellor, the rate of inflation sometimes exceeded the 2% target; the Governor of the Bank of England, under the rules governing the Bank's role, wrote an explanatory letter to the Chancellor on each occasion inflation exceeded three per cent.
 Following a reorganisation of Westminster constituencies in Scotland in 2005, Brown became MP for Kirkcaldy and Cowdenbeath at the general election.